Valg1s/TestTask/README.md

 # TestTask
 This is a CSV Fake Data Generator.
-This web site is wrote on Django with PostgreSQL
+This web site is wrote on Django with SQLite